FearsomeTuna/Hybrid/README.md

-# Forked from original paper code.
+# About this work
-This repo takes the original paper code and modifies it to allow train of resnet26 models.
+This repo fork the original [paper](https://hszhao.github.io/papers/cvpr20_san.pdf) code and modifies it to allow train of resnet26 models.

+## Our hardware and software setup

-   - Hardware: tested with RTX Titan (24G).
+   - Hardware: tested with Titan RTX (24Gb).
    - Software: tested with PyTorch 1.8.1, Python3.8, CUDA toolkit 10.1, CuPy=9.0.0, tensorboardX, [glasses](https://github.com/FrancescoSaverioZuppichini/glasses).
 See <a href='#exampleInstall'>example installation section</a> for more requirements and install instructions.

 <div id="exampleInstall">